 Research indicates that learning gaps will widen and become more prevalent due to the effects of COVID-19 on instruction.
 Assessments can be used to help identify learning gaps; however, if not all learning gaps can be addressed, a prioritization of target gaps and instruction should be utilized to re-align the student on a grade-level path.
 Creating or administering an assessment that is closely aligned to target gaps, or essential standards, is a suggested practice.
 Assessments that are specific, can be administered in a timely fashion, and provide valuable/instant feedback for teachers will be most beneficial in finding and addressing learning gaps.

 Out of the three groups of assessments discussed in this section, summative assessments are the least helpful in a re-entry situation.
 They do not provide a detailed source of diagnostic information to help drive instruction.
 Experts are discouraging the use of standardized summative assessments to be given upon re-entry (i.e., administering the Spring NDSA of 2020 during the fall of 2020).
 Summative assessments serve a valid role in education, but there are better solutions when it comes to identifying and targeting learning gaps with timely feedback.
 Instruction time is a valuable resource, and it is best not to use it on a standardized, summative assessment.
-The plan for standardized, summative assessments for the 2020-21 school year has not yet been determined.
-Information will be shared as details become available.

 There is a strong possibility that useful information can be gleaned from previously administered interim assessments.
 Administering an early interim assessment in the beginning of the school year is becoming a practice suggested by experts.
 Ideally, if multiple interim assessments were administered in the previous school year, administering an additional interim assessment in the fall could help identify problem areas for an entire group of students.
 This could also reveal trend data on specific concepts, or areas that need to be re-taught.
 Other interim assessments, such as semester exams or unit tests, may also provide beneficial information.